dcoeurjo/PoincareDisk/README.md

 * hyperbolic segment (with or without support line)
 * hyperbolic triangles
 *
 You can customize colors (method parameters) and width of objects (global variables).
-Here you have couple of generated figures: Poincaré disc and an hyperbolic segment, Hyperbolic triangles, Hyperbolic polyhedron (a torus with two holes, only one period is displayed).
+Here you have couple of generated figures: Poincaré disc and an hyperbolic segment, hyperbolic triangles (regular one and an ideal one), and hyperbolic uniformization of a polyhedron (a torus with two holes, only one period is displayed).